Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **DUE:** Next Friday, beginning of class.

+**NOTES:**
-**NOTE:** All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas
+  - Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)

 **GOALS:** Reflect on the engineering design cycle: Design, Build, and Test (DBT) and its role in Bioengineering.
 Prepare for quantitative estimations in living matter (both related to what makes living matter unique and DBT cycles).